redis-developer/basic-redis-chat-app-demo-dotnet/README.md

 Redis is used mainly as a database to keep the user/messages data and for sending messages between connected servers.

-The real-time functionality is handled by **SignalR** for server-client messaging.
+The real-time functionality is handled by **Server Sent Events** for server->client messaging.
 Additionally each server instance subscribes to the `MESSAGES` channel of pub/sub and dispatches messages once they arrive.

 - The chat data is stored in various keys and various data types.
   - User data is stored in a hash set where each user entry contains the next values: